-Provision of de ospital Stepdown accommodation edicated step down accommodation for ho ep up accommodation to avoid the need f meless patient Agenda Pack How would it work? stepdown beds have worked elsewhere a with homeless nd are currently Hospital Care F patients.
-Dedicated homelessness hospital y being funded in 13 Integrated Care und.
-There could be a possibility to access < Page 106 Timescales: Could be done within a year.
+Agenda Pac How would it work?
+Existing step down accommodation is mainly geared towards elderly patients with an identified social care need and can struggle to deal with homeless patients.
+Dedicated homelessness hospital stepdown beds have worked elsewhere and are currently being funded in 13 Integrated Care System (ICS) areas using the DHSC Out of Hospital Care Fund.
+There could be a possibility to access one or more existing buildings or develop dedicated accommodation with capital grant to help meet this need for all Herts districts 2 Page 100 Timescales: Could be done within a year.
 Dedicated new build accommodation would take longer Access to funds (C/R) Would need to work with NHS to establish level of interest and potential revenue funding.
 Better Care Fund is a possible source.
 Capital funding might be available for development.
 Set-up costs: TBC.
 Might come from NHS or Better Care Fund but move on accommodation from Step Down would be districts' responsibility.
 Savings: Can deliver savings by reducing delayed discharge and hospital readmission Benefits: Makes sense to work together, as small number of main hospitals cover all of Herts.
 Identified need in survey.
 Challenges: Will require funding, which may or may not be available.
 Move on arrangements from step down remain with districts.
 May not be appetite from NHS